Which Documents Do You Need to Sell a House?

 Some examples of mandatory disclosures include:

-• Lead-based paint
+- Lead-based paint

-• Asbestos
+- Asbestos

-• Environmental hazards such as oil, gas, or toxic chemicals
+- Environmental hazards such as oil, gas, or toxic chemicals

-• Water damage
+- Water damage

-• Defects/malfunctions of major appliances or systems
+- Defects and malfunctions of major appliances or systems

-• Neighborhood nuisances
+- Neighborhood nuisances

-• Past disputes over things like property lines or fencing
+- Past disputes over things like property lines or fencing

 Pre-inspection report

-You have the option to hire a home inspector for a pre-inspection to get ahead on any material defects that might come up later.
+You have the option to hire a home inspector for a pre-listing inspection to get ahead on any material defects that might come up later.
+This is especially beneficial when you’re selling an older home, as it can save you from any big surprises down the line, giving you time to complete needed repairs that the buyer’s inspection will eventually reveal anyway.

-If you’re selling an older home, a pre-inspection can save you from any big surprises down the line, giving you time to complete needed repairs that the buyer’s inspection will eventually reveal anyway.
-However, a pre-listing inspection means you will have to disclose whatever the inspection turns up to buyers (in writing) before they make an offer.
+However, a pre-listing inspection means you will have to disclose in writing whatever the inspection turns up to buyers before they make an offer.

 Natural hazards report (California)

 The state of California is more prone to events like mudslides, brush fires, and seismic movement, and this form provides buyers with an objective means of assessing risk.
-You must check off which hazards apply (if any) to your property, so that the buyer knows what kinds of damage the house has endured (and could face in the future).
+You must check off which hazards apply to your property so that the buyer knows what kinds of damage the house has endured (and could face in the future).
 You don’t want to surprise buyers with a house right on the California fault lines.
 These hazards include:

-• Wildland fire
+- Wildland fire

-• Earthquake fault zone
+- Earthquake fault zone

-• Seismic hazard
+- Seismic hazard

-• Radon Gas exposure
+- Radon gas exposure

-• Airport influence area
+- Airport influence area

-• Megan’s Law disclosures
+- Megan’s Law disclosures

-• Military ordinance
+- Military ordinance

 Documents needed when offers are made